-The amendments to the BCEA include the removal of "birth of a child" as a statutory ground for taking Family Responsibility Leave.
+The amendments to the BCEA, effective 1 January 2020, brought about through the promulgation of the Labour Laws Amendments Act include the removal of "birth of a child" as a statutory ground for taking Family Responsibility Leave.
 In terms of section 25A of the BCEA, an employee who is a parent of a child will be entitled to 10 consecutive days' unpaid parental leave.
 Parental leave may commence on the day that the child is born.
 The 10 consecutive days' parental leave are calendar days, not working days.